 Moving to a different state can be very stressful.
 Luckily, you can make the experience a bit easier if you plan ahead.
 Check out these simple tips that can help you save money when moving out of state!

-Last summer, we packed our belongings in a tiny cargo trailer and moved our family over 1,000 miles away.
+Early summer of 2019, we packed our belongings in a tiny cargo trailer and moved our family over 1,000 miles away.
 Although we knew a couple of months in advance that the move was going to happen, I was still overwhelmed with the entire process.

 Moving to a new place can be very exciting.
 But toss in the added expenses that creep up along the way, and you might find yourself wondering where things went south.
 Since we were getting rid of a lot of things in order to make the move easier, I needed to keep our moving costs as low as possible to have the funds to replace our things.

 1. Start early

 If you know exactly when you’re moving, book movers or reserve a moving truck or pod as early as possible.
 Booking early gives you some time to shop around and if you find a better deal, you can usually cancel without losing any money.

 I booked our cargo trailer a few months ahead, and when I found a better deal with the same company but at a different location, I was able to change our reservations with no issue.